 Plagued by shadows and guilt for leaving her protector Gath behind on the satellite, Portia must find a way not only to rescue him and the other prisoners, but also to destroy the slave camps once and for all.

 Guest Review from Mindy Houng

-I received a copy of this book from the author/publisher via Celebrate Lit Tour.
+I was given a copy of this book by the author/publisher via Celebrate Lit Tours.
 I was not required to write a favorable review.
 All comments and opinions are solely my own.

 About the Author

 Kristen Hogrefe is a multi-published novelist and teacher who challenges young adults and the young at heart to think truthfully and live daringly.